NAVIGATE THBB: About | Early Childhood Education Programs | Community Partners | Contact

 Promoting Healthier Environments for Young Children

-Texas Healthy Building Blocks, powered by Go NAPSACC, is a statewide program designed to support and recognize early childhood education programs working to adopt evidence-based obesity prevention practices to improve the health of young children aged 0-5 years.
+Texas Healthy Building Blocks, powered by Go NAPSACC, and funded by the Texas Department of State Health Services, is a statewide program designed to support and recognize early childhood education programs working to adopt evidence-based obesity prevention practices to improve the health of young children aged 0-5 years.

 Early Childhood Programs